 When looking at options for funding your retirement, it’s important to understand that your pension pot will be invested – and as with all investments, your capital is at risk.
 But with the risk that you could lose money, comes the reward – your pension pot can also grow.

 Understanding the need for risk in pensions

 It could be as simple as understanding the word ‘risk’ in the context of pensions.
 To some people it sounds ‘risky’ – usually associated with being a bit of a gamble.
-In this context it is a calculated risk to invest your pension because only by investing in more adventurous funds will it have the opportunity to gain better returns and grow.
-Naturally, the financial advice industry has to exercise caution in how this is spoken about so people don’t take unnecessary risks, but when we talk about risk, we’re talking about risk and reward.
+In this context it is a calculated risk to invest your pension.
+Naturally, the financial advice industry has to exercise caution in how this is spoken about so people don’t take unnecessary risks.
+But it’s important to remember that whenever we talk about investing, we’re also talking about risk.

 Having risk exposure in your pension isn’t necessarily a bad thing.
 In fact, across the world people are beginning to realise that pensioners are likely to live longer and that could mean they will run out of money.
-In Japan for example, men are expected to live for 15 years longer than their savings will last and women up to 20 years, because they have not historically invested with enough risk for their funds to grow enough.
+The World Economic Forum warns that in Japan men are expected to live for 15 years longer than their savings will last and women up to 20 years, because they have not historically invested with enough risk for their funds to grow enough.

 The important thing is that your fund’s level of risk matches what you are comfortable with and is working towards achieving your long-term retirement goals.
 Providers offer a range of funds, allowing savers to save in a way that suits their appetite for risk.
 Those who accept the ‘higher risk’ funds have the potential for higher returns over the long term, but they must also accept a greater likelihood of loss as the performance of these funds can be unpredictable.